Gao Mobo: Biography

 Mobo Gao was born as the son of peasants in a village in Jiangxi that had no electricity at the time.
 As a child, he experienced a brief period of famine that followed the Great Leap Forward.

-At the beginning of the Cultural Revolution, Gao became a "barefoot teacher" at the village school but was removed from office and subjected to criticism and self-criticism sessions.
+Gao was a barefoot doctor during the Cultural Revolution.

 In 1973 Gao left the village to study English at the University of Xiamen in Fujian.
 In 1977 he went to Britain to study at the University of Wales and the University of Westminster in London.
 He graduated from the University of Essex at Colchester with a master's and doctoral degree.
-He specialised in Chinese language and culture and became a visiting fellow at Oxford University in Britain and at Harvard University in the United States.
+He specialised in Chinese language and culture and has been visiting fellow at Oxford University in Britain and at Harvard University in the United States and Visiting Professor at Qinghua University in Beijing.